MountainOfWhiteness/Roblox-Multi-Instancer/README.md

 **Note:** If Roblox is already open when you start RMI, it'll ask you to close roblox.

 ## Disclaimer
 Use at your own risk.
-I'm not responsible for bans or whatever, though this method is generally safe since it doesn't inject code.
+I'm not responsible for bans or whatever, though this method is generally safe since it doesn't inject code whatsoever.

 ## Issues
 If it breaks, [make an issue](https://github.com/MountainOfWhiteness/Roblox-Multi-Instancer/issues).